juzna/ipython/docs/source/index.rst

 The kernel also have its share of feature, when used with a compatible frontend it allows for:

-* rich display system for object allowing to display Html, Images, Latex,Sounds Video.
+* rich display system for object allowing to display Html, Images, Latex, Sounds, Video.

 * interactive widgets with the use of the ``ipywidgets`` package.